Business Economics (Business)

 - Business Core Advanced–Capstone (BCA-C) – 3 hours + 0 hour assessment

 The foundation and intermediate courses are designed to expose students to the various business disciplines.
-The advanced courses are those courses identified for each of the eleven majors, and the capstone course is taken in the final semester of the program.
+The advanced courses are those courses identified for each of the individual majors, and the capstone course is taken in the final semester of the program.
 All coursework for the Business Core (except where noted differently) must be taken for a grade.

 Professional Enhancement Program (PrEP) (4 hours)

 Designed to develop confident, professional, and polished business students positioned for lifelong career success, the PrEP program consists of four required 1-hour courses.
-These courses are labeled BSAD 111 PrEP I, Investing in Strengths; BSAD 222 PrEP II, Career Development and Planning; BSAD 333 PrEP III, Internship and Job Search Strategies; BSAD 444 PrEP IV, Professional and Life Skills, and are offered across the four-year curriculum as part of the Business Core requirements.
+These courses are labeled BSAD 111 PrEP I, Investing in Strengths; BSAD 222 PrEP II, Career Development and Planning; BSAD 333 PrEP III, Internship and Job Search Strategies; BSAD 444 PrEP IV, Professional and Life Skills; and are offered across the four-year curriculum as part of the Business Core requirements.

 Business Core Foundation (BCF) – Nine Courses (18 hours)